bmrussell/flaskapi/CONTRIBUTING.md

 docker exec -it flaskapi /bin/sh -c "flask db migrate" docker exec -it flaskapi /bin/sh -c "flask db upgrade"
 ```

+## A Note on WSL/Linux

+When running locally, the postgres database gets created from the container, so if you're developing on linux or wsl, the postgres data folder on the host won't be accessible.
+This is because the user inside the container is root (UID 0) and the user outside is not.

+You can fix this temporarily by doing a chown on the data folder for the host user, or run the docker container as non-root, but I haven't done the latter yet.

 if docker compose build fails with access to the `instance/progress` directory just take ownership and rights:
 ```bash
 sudo chown -R brian instance/postgres